SSWConsulting/SSW.Rules.Content/rules/do-you-use-buffer-to-post-to-social-media/rule.md

 ### \#Hashtags

-'Hashtags are used across social sites such as Twitter, Instagram and LinkedIn to identify a keyword or topic of interest and facilitate a search for similar posts on the topic.
+Hashtags are used across social sites such as Twitter, Instagram and LinkedIn to identify a keyword or topic of interest and facilitate a search for similar posts on the topic.

-Establish a short #hashtag that can be easily associated with your brand, company, or campaign and ensure this #hashtag is used consistently across social networks, along with any other keywords relevant to the content of your post.
+Establish a short \#hashtag that can be easily associated with your brand, company, or campaign and ensure this #hashtag is used consistently across social networks, along with any other keywords relevant to the content of your post.

-For more on SSW #Hashtags, check out [Do you know how to use Hashtags?](/do-you-know-to-use-hash-tags)
+For more on SSW \#Hashtags, check out [Do you know how to use hashtags?](/do-you-know-to-use-hash-tags)

 ### Custom URL shortening

 Buffer uses bit.ly for shortening URLs.
 You can create custom URLs at no cost by joining bit.ly and going into Settings | Advanced.
 This will allow even your shortened URL to carry your unique brand without the look of a long, untidy URL.

-For more on bit.ly and URL shortening, check out [Rules to Better bit.ly](/rules-to-better-bit-ly)
+For more on bit.ly and URL shortening, check out [Rules to Better bit.ly](/rules-to-better-bit-ly).

 **Tip:** Buffer does not tag people on Facebook.
 You will need to manually go onto the Facebook page you posted through and edit the post to tag the people you wanted.